 - Oct 2014: Michelle sets up and runs the first UK SS blog site, Sweet’s Syndrome UK – Help for Sweet’s Syndrome.
 All information on the site is researched and posted by Michelle.

-- Nov 2014: Michelle becomes a member of Skin Conditions Campaign Scotland and the SS patient representative for Scotland.
-This gives Sweet’s Syndrome UK a greater ability to spread awareness of SS in Scotland and across the UK.
+- Nov 2014: Sweet’s Syndrome UK becomes an organization member of the charity Skin Conditions Campaign Scotland and SS patient representative for Scotland.
+This gives Sweet’s Syndrome UK a greater ability to help those with SS, and spread awareness of SS in Scotland and across the UK.

 - Feb 28th 2015: Sweet’s Syndrome UK supports Rare Disease Day, and continues spreading awareness of SS.